bitwarden/contributing-docs/docs/architecture/adr/0023-integration-identifiers.md

 identifier.
 Customer Success will work with operations teams to register integrations and deliver the needed information.
 Existing Bitwarden integrations will be issued their own client identifiers.
-Client details will be provided in requests to the Bitwarden platform, with the goal being the identification of scale and conformance per client; attestation and the guarantee that a client is who they say they are will be considered as a future effort.
+Client details will be provided in requests to the Bitwarden platform, with the goal being the identification of conformance per client to the technical needs of the Bitwarden server infrastructure; attestation and the guarantee that a client is who they say they are will be considered as a future effort.
 Subsequent enhancements may occur beyond the client identifier wherein API keys and authentication token scopes will further refine permissions of an integration.